Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 By Maggie Tomasek

 Really, there are two big questions you need answers to: Should I refinance my car loan?
 And how do I refinance my car loan?
 We’re here to help with your auto loan refinance.

-First, answer this question: do you have a new job, more cash flow, and/or have you improved your credit score so that it's healthier than when you first financed your vehicle?
+First, answer these questions: do you have a new job, more cash flow, and/or have you improved your credit score so that it's healthier than when you first financed your vehicle?
 Check your credit report to be sure that your credit score has improved.
 Those factors could mean that you will qualify for a lower auto loan rate now, which will help save you hundreds or even thousands in interest over the life of your loan.

-Next, check your current auto loan rate and see how it stacks up in the current climate.
-Your first stop should always be to compare your current rate with refinancing rates that your primary bank or credit union is offering.
+Next, check your current auto loan rate and see how it stacks up in today’s climate.
+It's a good idea to compare your current rate with refinancing rates that your primary bank or credit union is offering.
 They’ll be eager to keep your business and will give you the best rate they can, plus there could be relationship discounts that you may qualify for.
 You can also do online research to see how rates from some large, national lenders compare to your current rate.

-Once you decide that auto loan refinancing makes sense for you, shop around for the best rate.
+Once you decide that refinancing your car loan makes sense for you, shop around for the best rate.
 Again, it’s always good to start your search with your primary financial institution to see what auto loan refinancing rates they’re offering.
 When you’re ready, apply for a refinance loan with a lender you trust to get a firm rate quote.

-In addition to finding a good rate, pay attention to things like prepayment penalties and loan terms.
-For example, Alliant has no prepayment penalties for paying your loan off early and same-day approval to help make refinancing consumer auto loans easy.
+In addition to finding a good rate, pay attention to things like prepayment penalties, your monthly payment and loan terms.
+For example, Alliant has no prepayment penalties for paying your loan off early and same-day approval to help make refinancing auto loans easy.
 Alliant’s best rates are also fixed for 60 months, while many other lenders’ best rates are only good for 36 months and increase for longer terms.
 Consumers should be wary of rates that might seem low, but that only apply to shorter loan terms.

 Also, evaluate your loan term, and whether you want to keep it unchanged, extend it or shorten it.
 Maybe you recently received a raise and have more cash flow, so you can pay off your loan more quickly -- which ultimately will help you save money in interest in the long run.